rust-lang/rust/src/doc/rustc/src/platform-support/nto-qnx.md

 rustflags = ["-C", "relro_level=off"]
 ```

 If your QNX kernel does not allow it, and `relro` is not disabled, running compiled binary would fail with `syntax error: ... unexpected` or similar.
-This is due to kernel trying to interpret compiled binary with `/bin/sh`, and obviously failing.
+This is due to kernel trying to interpret compiled binary as a shell script with `/bin/sh`, and obviously failing.
 To verify that this is really the case, run your binary with the `DL_DEBUG=all` env var, and look for this output.
 If you see it, you should disable `relro` as described above.

 ```text
 Resolution scope for Executable->/bin/sh: